What is Independent Culture?

 All artists wish to be independent – or wish to be seen as independent – and all artists profess to be independent; but what does independence mean?

 The Impressionists called themselves 'independents'; and few would argue with this given their history of rejection by the salon and their subsequent charting of a new path, beginning with their 1863 Salon des Refusés ('Exhibition of the Refused').
-'Great artists... live in permanent conflict with their administrations', writes Theodor Adorno, in The Culture Industry.
+'Great artists. . . live in permanent conflict with their administrations', writes Theodor Adorno, in The Culture Industry.
 This idea is expressed in numerous works of social theory: One-Dimensional Man, The Impact Of Science On Society, Postmodernism and Consumer Society, etc. All artists who do not specifically insist on independence will be absorbed, or controlled by, the system.
-Plato's Republic, books III and X explained (for anyone interested in governing a republic, or any other kind of society for that matter) the artists are a disruptive, if not dangerous, subversive force; and should, therefore, be censored and/or regulated.
+Plato's Republic, books III and X explained (for anyone interested in governing a republic, or any other kind of society) that artists are a disruptive, if not dangerous, subversive force; and should, therefore, be censored and/or regulated.

 Open censorship is not acceptable today, of course, though this does happen in more subtle ways.
 Artists who have not been through the official channels, the 'unschooled' (or those who adhere to more traditional modes), are generally not considered by major public institutions.

-Truly independent artists are generally the best artists, if for no other reason than they have managed to continue their work, and distinguish themselves (or earn a living at least), despite a system set in place to specifically marginalize them (and their ideas), and to prevent their work from being seen by a wider audience.
+Truly independent artists are generally the best artists however, if for no other reason than they have managed to continue their work, and distinguish themselves (or earn a living at least), despite a system set in place to specifically marginalize them (and their ideas), and to prevent their work from being seen by a wider audience.
 Censorship, in its various forms, is often an ineffective way of keeping independent art from the public, because the public is frequently more savvy than the ruling elite believe; people often know, instinctively, when they're being sold a bill of goods – despite theories to the contrary.
-From the Dialectic of Enlightenment:
+From the 1944 work by Horkheimer and Adorno, Dialectic of Enlightenment:

 'The rate at which they [the consumers of culture industry product] are reduced to stupidity must not fall behind the rate at which their intelligence [cultural savvy] is increasing.'